 The green cover requirement in the SSDAC Plan is intended to increase overall native green vegetation throughout all public and private properties in Silver Spring.
+The bullet points below are from the Sector Plan:

 - Require a minimum of 35 percent green cover on Optional Method Development projects.
-A project may achieve the 35 percent green cover requirement by: - Providing an intensive green roof (six inches or deeper) on the rooftop of the buildings; - Providing native canopy tree cover on the landscape of the project site area at ground level; and/or; - Providing a combination of tree canopy cover and intensive green roof for a total of 35 percent or greater on the total site. - Site area for green cover may be reduced to accommodate on-site energy generation, other environmental site amenities, or where desirable to achieve other Sector Plan objectives. - New rooftops not covered in green roofs or alternative or renewable energy generation should be cool roofs or active rooftop uses. - Flexibility can be provided for unique circumstances for adaptive reuse of existing buildings.
+A project may achieve the 35 percent green cover requirement by: - Providing an intensive green roof (six inches or deeper) on the rooftop of the buildings; - Providing native canopy tree cover on the landscape of the project site area at ground level; and/or; - Providing a combination of tree canopy cover and intensive green roof for a total of 35 percent or greater on the total site. - Site area for green cover may be reduced to accommodate on-site energy generation, other environmental site amenities, or where desirable to achieve other Sector Plan objectives. - New rooftops not covered in green roofs or alternative or renewable energy generation should be cool roofs or active rooftop uses.

+Note: Flexibility can be provided for unique circumstances for adaptive reuse of existing buildings.